stardog-union/stardog-blog/content/posts/stardog-docs.md

 (because that's silly) but, rather, in AWS S3, HDFS, or local file system.

-Since NLP and text mining are lossy, imperfect techniques, in some use cases the original document context, from which structured data has been extracted, should be retrievable for human inspection later on.

-If you don't need Stardog to manage the documents you send to it for processing, it's completely optional.
+Since NLP and text mining are lossy, imperfect techniques, in some use cases the original document context (and content), from which structured data has been extracted, should be retrievable for human inspection later on.
+And if you don't need Stardog to manage the documents you send to it for processing, it's completely optional.

 All data extracted from a document, including RDF statements and